Bad Credit Buy to Let Mortgages

 A Count Court Judgement, or CCJ, is a legal decision handed down by the County Court following a hearing at which the court has decided formally that you are responsible for the debt.
 This is the result of someone taking court action against you and either you do not respond or you are unsuccessful in you defence.

-A County Court Judgement of a Default will have a similar negative affect on your credit file and potentially reduce the changes of obtaining credit for up to 6 years.
+A County Court Judgement of a Default will have a similar negative affect on your credit file and potentially reduce the chances of obtaining credit for up to 6 years.

 A Debt Management Plan or DMP, is an arrangement which allows an individual to manage debts easier and pay them off at a more affordable rate by reducing the monthly payments.
 This does have an adverse effect on the credit file as you are essentially failing to meet the agreed contractual obligation.